According to the Future Workforce Pulse Report 2020 by Upwork:

 - setting up a workstation remotely

-But there are always onboarding strategies to deal with them effectively.
+But there are plenty of onboarding strategies to effectively deal with these common issues.

 Challenge #1: A Sense of Isolation

-When your remote employees are separated from you by thousands of miles, it is natural for them to feel isolated and lonely at times.
-This social isolation can lead to frustration and even detachment in the employees.
+When your remote employees are separated by thousands of miles, instead of a mere cubicle space, it is natural for them to feel isolated and lonely at times.
+This social isolation can lead to This social isolation can lead to frustration, detachment and even a lack of employee engagement.
 This can hamper successful onboarding.